koalaman/shellcheck/shellcheck.1.md

     # shellcheck disable=SC2035
     echo "Files: " *.jpg

+To tell ShellCheck where to look for an otherwise dynamically determined file:

+    # shellcheck source=./lib.sh
+    source "$(find_install_dir)/lib.sh"

-Here a shell brace group is used to suppress on multiple lines:
+Here a shell brace group is used to suppress a warning on multiple lines:

     # shellcheck disable=SC2016
     {